prijatelj/docstr/README.md

     - This is nearing extra, and programmers would still be able to write the main scripts or call these functions in their own existing programs.
     - End result would be: given a yaml config of a pipeline consisting of python objects in the active namespace who all have parsable docstrings, generate the pipeline running main script with its CLI/configuraiton parser.

-#### Desired TODO Features for Version 1
+#### Desired Features Under Development for Version 1.0.0

 The following are desired features for a complete docstr version 1.0.0, and add more detail to what is specified in the docstr pipeline section:

-TODO: organize based on docstr pipeline section.
+[-TODO-]: organize based on docstr pipeline section.

 - Auto-generation of CAP
     - doc linking, e.g., `see module.sub_module.class.method`